Sudden Cat Death: Tips for Understanding Why It Happens

-Indoor-only cats live the longest followed by cats that are both indoors and outdoors.
-Cats that live only outdoors have the shortest lifespan due to exposures to toxins, trauma, animal attacks, and infectious diseases.
+Indoor-only cats have the longest life expectancy, followed by cats that are both indoor and outdoor.
+Cats that live outdoors have the shortest lifespan, due to exposure to toxins, trauma, animal attacks, and infectious diseases.
 While this trend is a generalization, there are outdoor-only cats with good genes that are provided with a nutritious diet and veterinary care that have very long lifespans.

 Possible Causes of Sudden Death in Cats